Kudostoy0u/forloops/README.md

 ## This was the for..in loop (and the normal for loop)

-## The raw code is around 100 bytes (not accounting for README.md and package.json), so no bloat
+## The raw code is 150 bytes (not accounting for README.md and package.json), so no bloat

 ## Example code